tango-controls/tango-doc/source/development/index.rst

 :audience:`developers`, :lang:`all`

+For more useful information you can see useful :ref:`tutorials-list` and :ref:`how-tos-for-developers`.

 In this section the process of how to write Tango device servers and clients (applications).
 The section is organized as follows: